Mastering IPv6 Addresses: Unlocking the Future of Networking in 2025

-- Improved packet handling – The IP version 6 header has to very simply with a smaller number of fields as compared to IP version 4 packet header.
+- Improved packet handling—The IP version 6 header has to be very simple, with fewer fields than the IP version 4 packet header.

 Advantages